Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "weakest" - 1.0 damage
 			// "strongest" - 99999.0 damage
 			"Claw Damage"				"-1.0"

+			// The Mutant Tank's footsteps cause screen shakes for nearby survivors.
+			// Note: Both games already do this by default.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Enhancements" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Footstep Shake"			"0"

 			// The Mutant Tank's ground pounds hit all survivors within range.
 			// Note: Both games already do this by default in Survival modes.